bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-structures-arrays/arrays.md

 We access elements inside an array by providing the name of the array and the index in brackets (line 12).

 ### Adding array elements
-With the push() member function we add an element to the end of a dynamic array (line 25).
+With the `push()` member function, we add an element to the end of a dynamic array (line 25).

 ### Removing array elements
-With the pop() member function we delete the last element of a dynamic array (line 31).
+With the `pop()` member function, we delete the last element of a dynamic array (line 31).

-We can use the delete operator to remove an element with a specific index from an array (line 42).
+We can use the `delete` operator to remove an element with a specific index from an array (line 42).
-When we remove an element with the delete operator all other elements stay the same, which means that the length of the array will stay the same and we are creating a gap in our array.
+When we remove an element with the `delete` operator all other elements stay the same, which means that the length of the array will stay the same, and we are creating a gap in our array.
 If the order of the array is not important we can move the last element of the array to the place of the deleted element (line 46), or use a mapping which might be a better choice if we plan to remove elements in our data structure.

 ### Array length